Tucson Police Department: 2014 NCAA riot

 While many citizens complained of police brutality, only three complaints were filed.
 The most famous of these complaints involves an incident caught on a cellphone video of a woman who appears to be walking west on a sidewalk on University Boulevard when she is knocked down by an officer and pushed over a bench.
 The officer in the video is a police sergeant who has been with the department for 16 years.
 He was interviewed by internal affairs.
 As of April 1, the department gathered video taken by officer-worn cameras and interviewing witnesses and the woman about the incident to determine what kind of threat the woman posed and if the amount of force used was justified for what she was doing.
 The woman, Christina Gardilcic, has demanded an apology on ABC News as well as local KOLD news.
 Ms. Gardilcic believes the police sergeant used excessive force with his baton as he knocked her over a bench.
 She argues she was never told she could not be in the unlawful assembly area.
-As of October 23, 2014 the Pima County Chief Criminal Deputy wrote that "while the his [the officer's] use of force in those incidents was 'overzealous' and 'not necessary,' his intent was 'to protect the back of the (police) skirmish line and to keep people out of the riot area.'"
+As of October 23, 2014 the Pima County Chief Criminal Deputy wrote that "while his [the officer's] use of force in those incidents was 'overzealous' and 'not necessary,' his intent was 'to protect the back of the (police) skirmish line and to keep people out of the riot area.'"
 The prosecutor also argued that it's not criminal intent if you're maintaining public order during a riot and that without evidence of criminal intent the "state would be unable to prove any criminal charge beyond a reasonable doubt."
 Ms. Gardilcic's attorney filed a suit against the City of Tucson for $375,000 for mental anguish, frustration, and fear.
 The city settled for $20,000.
 Internal Affairs is still investigating if the officer's actions are a violation of department policy.

 The police chief wrote the following on the TPD Facebook page, in which he asked for people to allow time for the investigation into police conduct:

 "These are difficult situations that often put law enforcement in a no-win situation.
 On the night of Thursday, March 27, the Sweet 16, we did not deploy additional resources in the area, and we had to draw resources from across the city to deal with the hundreds of people that took over University Blvd.
 Even though we had never experienced that type of crowd reaction so early in the tournament, there were some questions as to why we were not ready and deployed.
 So for the Elite 8 on Saturday, we did deploy additional resources based upon what happened two nights earlier and are now questioned as to whether our presence was the cause for the disturbance."